 In the early stages of Dry AMD, some patients require counselling, and advice on simple strategies e.g. advice on lighting, diet, dietary supplements, environmental factors, risk factors (e.g. smoking), treatment options and visual prognosis.
 We can regularly assess your visual performance including visual acuity, central visual field testing & contrast sensitivity.
 In conjunction with OCT scanning, dilated indirect ophthalmoscopy is done on a regular basis to watch for signs of wet AMD.

 Is there anything else that you need to know?
-Why not just click "ask us a question" or contact us by e-mail email@example.com or telephone 0191 265 9898.
+Why not just click "ask us a question" at the bottom of the page or contact us by e-mail at firstname.lastname@example.org or telephone on 0191 265 9898.
+If you would like to go ahead and book an appointment, click the menu above